Ben Ketai: Career

 In 2010, the SyFy Channel released The Resistance, executive produced by Ketai, Scott Bayless, and Scott Rogers and directed by Adrian Picardi.
 It started as a low budget web series in the form of 4 short online teasers on YouTube.
 Before filming the actual web show, the series was picked up by Sam Raimi’s Ghost House Pictures and Starz Media, after executives at Ghost House viewed The Resistance teasers online.
 The web show aired on October 4, 2010, on the SyFy channel as a one-hour television pilot.
 It was also released in its original 8 episodic form on iTunes, Xbox Live, and the PlayStation Network.
 "The Resistance" was produced by Aaron Lam, Eric Ro, and Associate Producer Don Le.
 The pilot made history, as it's the first time a series created originally for the web was premiered on television.

 In 2012, Ketai created, wrote and directed an original series for Crackle, Chosen, starring Milo Ventimiglia.

-Ketai wrote the script of the real-life project Johnny Frank Garrett's Last Word, based on the life of Johnny Frank Garrett.
+Ketai wrote the script of the real-life project Johnny Frank Garrett's Last Word, based on the life of Johnny Garrett.
 In the same year, he wrote the script to the sequel to The Strangers, with Bryan Bertino, entitled The Strangers: Prey at Night and released in 2018.

-In 2016, the TV series he created, StartUp, starring Adam Brody, Edi Gathegi and Martin Freeman, premiered on Crackle.
+In 2016, the TV series he created, StartUp, starring Adam Brody, Edi Gathegi, and Martin Freeman, premiered on Crackle.
 He also directed and wrote select episodes.
 Season 2 premiered in September 2017.